 Suggested Use: Mix 1 tablespoon to recipes, juice, your favorite smoothie, or make lemonade.

-Miscellaneous facts about our organic Lemon Juice Powder
+Miscellaneous Facts about our raw, organic Lemon Powder

 Certifications: Certified USDA Organic.